trinitysc/jekyll-blog/_articles/devotion.md

 > Lord, may these truths grip and thrill us so that we might be full of thanks and joy, being eager to live for you all our days.
 In Jesus' name, Amen
 {: .alert-info .rounded .p-3 .m-3}

 Having prayed for the Spirit's work, we then take our our time in the passage.
-Our aim is to be able to pray meaningfully _from_ the passage; to respond to what God has said to us.
+Our aim is to move beyond understanding the passage to being moved by it.
+Practically, we want to be able to pray meaningfully _from_ the passage; to respond to what God has said to us.
 At its simplest, prayer involves expressing adoration and [gratitude](https://www.desiringgod.org/articles/start-asking-god-for-more), asking for forgiveness, and asking for God's blessing.
 Our reading therefore involves looking for things that make us love Jesus more; that convict us of our sin; or make us seek something new in God.
 So:

 <div class="alert-info rounded p-3 m-3">
 <p><b>Understand</b>.
 What does the passage say?</p>